Find a Qualified Attorney Near You

 Choosing the correct business entity often comes down to two critical issues for its owners: taxation and risk.
 The following business entity forms have advantages and disadvantages and how these are weighed by the owners depends on their needs and goals.

-Here are the business entities that every new owner should know about before getting started:
+Here are the different forms of business entities that every new owner should know about before getting started:

-- Sole proprietorships: Sole proprietorships are the default business entity in the United States.
+Sole proprietorships: Sole proprietorships are the default business entity in the United States.
 They are usually owned by an individual and are not registered with the state.
-Sole proprietorships are only taxed at the personal income level.
+Sole proprietorships are only taxed at the personal income level because they include the business net profits or losses on their personal income tax returns.
 Sole proprietors are personally responsible for all debts and obligations of a business.
-Therefore, an owner's assets can be at risk.
+Therefore, an owner’s assets can be at risk.

-- Partnerships: Like sole proprietorships, partnerships are also unregistered business entities.
+General partnerships: Like sole proprietorships, general partnerships are also unregistered business entities.
 They involve two or more people engaging in a for-profit venture.
-Partners manage the business and share any profits.
-Similar to sole proprietorships, there is no shield for an owner's personal assets.
+General partners manage the business and share in the profits or losses.
+Similar to sole proprietorships, there is no limited liability protection for an owner’s personal assets.
+It is wise for partners to draft a partnership agreement to outline the rights and responsibilities of the partners.
+General partnerships are different than limited partnerships and limited liability partnerships.

-- Corporations: Corporations are legal entities that are separate from their owners.
+Corporations: Corporations are separate legal entities from their owners.
 They usually have many owners, called shareholders.
-Registering a corporation in a state involves a process called "incorporation."
+Registering a corporation in a state involves filing articles of incorporation.
 Corporations can choose how they want to be taxed.
-C corporations (C-corps) are taxed at the corporate level and again at the income level.
-S corporations (S-corps) are taxed only at a personal level.
-The personal assets of owners are not at risk against the corporation's debts and obligations.
+C corporations (C-corps) are taxed at the corporate level and again at the income level, called “double taxation”.
+Net profits of S corporations (S-corps) are taxed only at a personal level because they pass-through to the owners’ individual tax returns.
+The personal assets of owners are not liable for the business debts and obligations, the only risk is to business assets.
+Corporations must have a board of directors for oversight and have more formal record-keeping requirements.

 Seeking Assistance